 I definitely think being selective in your search is important, because in reality you need to do that job for a good three years, at least while you’re on the graduate scheme, so you don’t want to be doing something for the sake of it.
 It’s worth the time and effort to research and actually ask questions about the placement, because you can’t always rely on the job description.

-Coca-Cola Enterprises will be accepting applications for the 2017 graduate scheme in October.
+Coca-Cola European Partners will be accepting applications for the 2017 graduate scheme in October.